aescarias/pdfnaut/docs/source/index.rst

    :caption: Guides
    :hidden:

-   Reading a PDF <guides/reading-pdf>
+   Reading and inspecting a PDF <guides/reading-pdf>
-   Building a PDF <guides/building-pdf>
+   Building a PDF from scratch <guides/building-pdf>
+   Modifying PDF metadata <guides/modifying-pdf-metadata>

 Indices and tables
 ==================